 Schüco is well aware of its corporate responsibility with regard to the protection of both the environment and climate.
 The environment management system implemented at the headquarters in Bielefeld and certified in accordance with ISO 14001 since 2014 is essentially based on the energy efficiency and environmental compatibility of the products as well as on resource-saving production, logistics and administration.
 Schüco undertakes to always adhere to the legal provisions and official regulations.
+During this reporting period, no fines or non-monetary penalties of sampling.
+The oil/grease separators are connected upstream to the discharge points in the required places (lorry vehicle wash, canteens).
+These separators are maintained and checked regularly.
+The rainwater running off from the buildings and other sealed areas is fed into the public rainwater and combined sewage system, or into receiving water, depending on the local conditions and regulations.
+The quantity of rainwater that runs off cannot be specified in more detail due to the number of smaller and larger sites.

-During this reporting period, no fines or non-monetary penalties were incurred in Germany due to a failure to observe environmental laws or regulations.
+were incurred in Germany due to a failure to observe environmental laws or regulations.
 To determine the figures, the internal experts and water protection officers were questioned.
-There is currently no standardised method of gathering this information.
+There is currently no standardised method of gathering this information